 The Internet in Latin America

-According to Statista, Latin America and the Caribbean is the fourth largest regional online market, behind Asia, Europe and Africa with an estimated 55% of the Latin American population accessing the internet in 2017.
+According to Statista, Latin America and the Caribbean is the fourth region with the highest number of internet users, behind Asia, Europe and Africa with an estimated 55% of the Latin American population accessing the internet in 2017.
 The forecast for 2019 is that user penetration in Latin America jumps to 60.9%.

 TeleGeography states that at the end of 2016, Latin America was home to 72.4 million fixed high-speed broadband internet customers.
 One year later, at the end of 2017, that access grew to 77.4 million.
 Taking a more regional outlook, the table below shows the top 15 markets for fixed broadband in Latin America.